Notre-Dame International High School

-Notre-Dame International High School (NDIHS) in Verneuil-sur-Seine, a residential area west of Paris, France, is a private bilingual international school and is part of École Notre-Dame les Oiseaux.
-Notre-Dame Les Oiseaux school was established in 1929 on the site of the 16th century Château de Verneuil.
+Notre-Dame International High School (NDIHS) in Verneuil-sur-Seine, a residential area west of Paris, France, is a private bilingual international school.
+The school is part of the Notre-Dame Les Oiseaux École Notre-Dame les Oiseaux campus and operates within a bilingual and multicultural educational environment.
+Notre-Dame Les Oiseaux school was established in 1929 on the site of the 16th-century Château de Verneuil Château de Verneuil-sur-Seine.

 This is one of the American schools in Paris metropolitan area.
-The school welcomes boarding and day school students and provides education for grades 10 to 12 (15 to 18 years old).
+The school welcomes students aged approximately 15 to 18 (Grades 10 to 12) from around the world.
+It delivers an American-style college preparatory curriculum taught in English, leading to the US High School Diploma.
+Students also benefit from French language instruction and cultural immersion as part of their academic experience.

+Notre-Dame International High School also provides boarding facilities on campus, including both 5-day and 7-day boarding options.

-Students, who come from many different countries, receive an American-based curriculum leading to the American High School diploma.
-Notre-Dame International High School also offers Advanced Placement courses approved by College Board.
+Students who come from many different countries receive an American-based curriculum leading to the American High School diploma.
+The school offers Advanced Placement (AP) courses with College Board.